CTLaw90/WorstPossibleQBCombo/README.md

 ![alt text](./graphs/nonuniquedist.png)

-The last graph I have is my selection total against the distribution curve against QBs who played all 6 weeks.
+The last graph I have is my selection total against the distribution curve of QBs who played all 6 weeks.

 ![alt text](./graphs/startingqbdist.png)